Blosc/bcolz/doc/reference.rst

       :py:func:`delcol`

-  .. py:method:: append(rows)
+  .. py:method:: append(cols)

-    Append `rows` to this ctable.
+    Append `cols` to this ctable.

     Parameters:
-      rows : list/tuple of scalar values, NumPy arrays or carrays It also can be a NumPy record, a NumPy recarray, or another ctable.
+      cols : list/tuple of scalar values, NumPy arrays or carrays It also can be a NumPy record, a NumPy recarray, or another ctable.